danemacmillan/dotfiles/README.md

 the `stow` command.
 Everything under `dotfiles/home` will be symlinked using `stow`.

+### :cloud: iCloud Drive

-Additionally, there is a technique in use for users of iCloud Drive, that will also symlink any files that are found at:
+There is a technique in use for users of iCloud Drive, that will also symlink any files that are found at:
 `/Users/${USER}/Library/Mobile Documents/com~apple~CloudDocs/${USER}`.
 This is
-useful for any sensitive config files that can co-exist with the config files that are symlinked from these dotfiles.
+useful for any sensitive config files that usually co-exist with config files that are symlinked from these dotfiles.
+For example, if a `/Users/${USER}/Library/Mobile Documents/com~apple~CloudDocs/${USER}/.ssh` directory exists, it will be symlinked to `${HOME}/.ssh` alongside the non-sensitive config files that are stored in this repository.

 ## Author